 - regular use of restorative communications.

 - talking and reflecting 1 to 1.

 - verbal reminders/reprimand.

-- issuing behaviour incidents through class charts and the use of school sanctions.
+- issuing behaviour incidents through Arbor and the use of school sanctions.

-- referral to Head of Year, Assistant Principal, Principal. - staged reports to Form Tutor, Head of Year, Assistant Principal - meetings with Parents/Carers. - withdrawal of privileges (e.g. attendance on school trips; restricted use of the school site). - community service (e.g. litter picking; canteen duty). - referral to external agencies. - referral to academy representatives. - the use of restorative project work in an attempt to change learnt behaviours. - the use of student searches where appropriate. - behaviour modification programmes/adapted timetable. - arrangement of a managed move. - arrangement of appropriate alternative provision. - use of a fixed term exclusion. - use of a permanent exclusion.
+- referral to Head of Year, Assistant Principal, Principal. - staged reports to Form Tutor, Head of Year, Assistant Principal - meetings with Parents/Carers. - withdrawal of privileges (e.g. attendance on school trips; restricted use of the school site). - community service (e.g. litter picking; canteen duty). - referral to external agencies. - referral to LGB representatives. - the use of restorative project work in an attempt to change learnt behaviours. - the use of student searches where appropriate. - behaviour modification programmes/adapted timetable. - Off-site directed provision - arrangement of a managed move. - arrangement of appropriate alternative provision. - use of a suspension. - use of a permanent exclusion.